Texas Attorney General Ken Paxton expected to strike a deal in his securities fraud case

-Lawyers for Texas Attorney General Ken Paxton are expected to inform District Judge Andrea Beall of the resolution of Paxton's securities fraud case at a status conference on Tuesday.
+A nearly decade-long saga for Attorney General Ken Paxton comes to an end.
+Special prosecutors and Paxton's defense team informed a Harris County judge the three felony charges will be dismissed in a settlement.
+The attorney general was facing 99 years in prison if a jury convicted him.

+Paxton's trial over securities fraud accusations began in Collin County more than nine years ago.
+A trial was scheduled in three weeks.
+That trial will no longer happen if Paxton serves 100 hours of community service, takes 15 hours of legal ethics classes, and pays more than $270,000 to two families who accused him of fraud.

-The agreement would not affect Paxton’s law license, and it would allow Paxton to avoid a public airing of evidence against him regarding the pay of special prosecutors, jurisdiction, and other disputes.
+The agreement does not affect Paxton’s law license, and it will allow Paxton to avoid a public airing of evidence against him.

-Paxton was expected back in court Tuesday and closer than ever to standing trial on felony securities fraud charges that have shadowed the Republican for nearly a decade.

-But there was no certainty the April trial was still on track.
-Last week, a final pretrial hearing before a Houston judge was abruptly rescheduled, and both a special prosecutor and one of Paxton's attorneys declined comment Monday on whether the case was going forward or if a deal to settle was possible.
+“The State approached us, and General Paxton is happy to agree to the terms of the dismissal," Paxton's attorney Dan Cogdell said.
+"The agreement allows him to get back to representing the citizens of the State of Texas.
+But let me be clear, at no time was he going to enter any plea bargain agreement or admit to conduct that simply did not occur.
+There is no admission of any wrongdoing on Ken’s part in the agreement because there was no wrongdoing on his part."

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.

+Back in 2015, Paxton was charged with two counts of securities fraud and one count of not being registered as an investment adviser.
+He pleaded not guilty.
+Paxton was also charged in a federal civil complaint filed by the U.S. Securities and Exchange Commission over his work with Servergy.
+But a federal judge in March 2017 dismissed the complaint against him.

+“I am grateful to reach this agreement, to get this matter behind me, so I can get back to the work representing the State of Texas,” Paxton said in a statement.

-Paxton was first indicted in 2015.
-But the securities fraud case has been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
-The prosecutors have argued most of those delays were caused by Paxton.
+The securities fraud case had been delayed for years during pre-trial disputes over trial location in the Dallas area or Houston, and payment for the state’s special prosecutors.
+The prosecutors argued most of those delays were caused by Paxton.
+Hurricane Harvey and COVID-19 also delayed the process.

 An attempt by Paxton’s lawyers to throw out the charges against him because the years of delay had violated his right to a speedy trial was denied by Beall last month.